WithSecureLabs/cloud-wiki/docs/aws/services/EC2.md

  -Security groups shouldn't be left unassigned due to increased risk of them being accidentally assigned to a resource.

- -Security groups shouldn't be reused on different instances because future changes may impact instances which shouldn't be impacted.
+-Security groups shouldn't be reused on different instances because future changes may impact instances which do not require the new change.
+Additionally, if this method is used, security groups will likely be over-permissive as not all instances require the same port/ip ranges to be allowed.

  -Make sure that no management ports (RDP and SSH) are opened to the public internet.